vdseam/exchange-rates/README.md

 - **View**: The SwiftUI views display the data.
 - **ViewModel**: Contains business logic and prepares data for the view.

-The app uses **Combine** for reactive programming to handle data updates and bindings between the model and view.
+**Combine** is used for reactive programming to handle data updates and bindings between the model and view.

+### User Interface
+The design of this app takes inspiration from Apple's Stocks and Mail apps, focusing on simplicity, clarity, and ease of use.
+Every currency row in the list includes an index to indicate the position of the currency, helping users easily track and locate specific currencies even when searching.
+It also displays essential information such as the currency name, code, symbol, and value relative to the selected base currency.

+At the bottom of the screen, there is a toolbar with several key functionalities:
+- A toggle button on the left allows users to filter the list to show only their favorite currencies.
+- A button on the right lets users switch between available base currencies.
+- A label in the center shows the last update time, keeping users informed of when the data was last refreshed.

+This layout ensures a smooth and intuitive user experience, while also making the app visually consistent with familiar Apple design patterns.

 ### App Structure
 The app follows the following folder structure: